What Is Roku and How Does it Work?

-Roku gives you the access to tons of free as well as premium content with an easy to use interface.
-Just sit back and instantly start streaming just about anything from Movies to TV shows and news to music.
+Roku gives you access to tons of free as well as premium content with an easy to use interface.
+Just sit back and instantly start streaming just about anything from movies to TV shows and news to music.
 All without going through the trouble of downloading it.

 Roku services come with either a standard IR remote or an enhanced remote (that you can point anywhere) along with additional features like TV power and volume buttons, headphone jack for private listening, Voice Search support, Remote finder, and Gaming buttons.

 Which Roku to Buy?